menan-soundararajan/healLink/VERCEL_LLM_SETUP.md

 - Must start with `REACT_APP_` (case-sensitive)
 - No typos in variable names

-**Check 3: Redeploy**
+**Check 3: Redeploy (CRITICAL)**
 - Environment variables are only loaded during build
-- You must redeploy after adding/changing variables
+- **You MUST redeploy after adding/changing variables**
+- Adding variables does NOT automatically update running deployments
+- Go to **Deployments** tab > Click on latest deployment > Click **Redeploy**
+- Or trigger a new deployment by pushing to your git branch

+**Check 3a: Environment Selection**
+- When adding variables, make sure to select **Production** environment
+- If you only selected Preview/Development, Production won't have the variables
+- Go back and edit each variable to include Production environment

 **Check 4: Browser Console**
 - Open Developer Tools (F12) > Console